OWASP/owasp-mastg/docs/donate.md

 - Duration: 3 years
 - Optional: 5 Paperback Books

-## Other Forms of Donation
+## Other Forms of Donation / Support

-If you still want to help out the project you can always contribute with content for the MASVS or the MASTG and end up at our [acknowledgement section](../Document/0x02c-Acknowledgements.md "MASTG acknowledgements") or you can buy digital copies of the MASTG at [Leanpub](https://leanpub.com/mobile-security-testing-guide "MASTG at Leanpub").
-Donators can be mentioned in the acknowledgement section as well, from 25 USD onward.
-Note that you are anonymous to us when you buy via Leanpub.
-Therefore, if you want to get listed, submit your payment receipt to [Sven Schleier](mailto:sven.schleier@owasp.org) or [Carlos Holguera](mailto:carlos.holguera@owasp.org).
+If you still want to support the project you can always [contribute with content](contributing/1_How_Can_You_Contribute/) for the MASVS or the MASTG and end up at our [acknowledgement section](../Document/0x02c-Acknowledgements.md "MASTG acknowledgements").

+If you're a company, consider becoming a [MAS Advocate](../Document/0x02c-Acknowledgements.md#our-mas-advocates) which is the highest status that companies can achieve in the project acknowledging that they've gone above and beyond to support the project.